gobekbaligii/javascript-rock-paper-scissors/README.md

-<p>This is project to understand the basics of javascript from Odin Projects.</p>
+<p>This is a project to understand the basics of javascript from Odin Projects.</p>